-Now, as never before, nurses are using their influence and knowledge to advance the frontlines of heath care practice, policy, and patient outcomes.
-Historically, nurses have used their 'voice' to address underserved communities that lack access to quality health care, partnering with service providers across disciplines and the community to promote well-being.
-Today, there is a growing movement of committed nursing professionals who bring healing and health equity to vulnerable communities all across the country.
-Engaged civic learning allows nursing students to use the theories learned in the classroom, helps them to develop critical thinking, and offers a platform for them to practice their 'voices' as professional nurses and health care providers.
+More than ever, nurses are using their influence and knowledge to advance the frontlines of heath care practice, policy, and patient outcomes.
+Nurses have a storied history of speaking up to address the needs of vulnerable communities while innovating solutions and partnering with service providers across disciplines to promote quality care.
+Today, there is a growing movement of committed nursing professionals who bring healing and health equity to underserved communities all across the country.
+Engaged civic learning allows nursing students to translate theories learned in the classroom, develop critical thinking, and offers a platform for them to practice their voices as professional nurses and health care providers.

 Having fun while doing good

 Engaged civic learning has significant, positive impact on nursing students' confidence, social skills, appreciation of diversity, and ability to cultivate relationships.
-Students are better equipped to to recognize the causes and innovative solutions to complex social problems, and they develop skills critical to success in the workplace.
+Students become better equipped to recognize the causes and innovative solutions to complex social problems, while they develop skills critical to success in the workplace.
 They become effective change agents by participating in direct service, capacity building, advocacy, and research.
-Nursing students across all levels of scholarship are involved in evidence-based, participatory research that is published in leading research journals.

 Rutgers–Camden Student Nurses' Association (SNA) is our local, student-run organization that works to encourage students to expand their roles as nurse leaders and patient advocates by working to make a positive impact on the City of Camden and improve the well-being of its citizens.
 The SNA meets monthly to support classmates and promote health equity for the citizens of Camden and beyond, by forging partnerships with social enterprises such as soup kitchens, places of worship, and community groups.